Alejandroq12/video-player/README.md

 - **What did you learn?**

-  - I learned a lot about data validation.
+  - I learned a lot about event listeners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>